Disney Jr. (Romania)

 Disney Jr. is a British-managed Romanian pay television preschool channel owned by The Walt Disney Company Limited in London.
-It was launched as a programming block in 1 June 2011, named as Disney Junior Pė Disney Channel and is Currently a channel since 1 March 2012.
+It was launched as a programming block on 1 June 2011, named as Disney Junior Pė Disney Channel and is Currently a channel since 1 March 2012.
 Playhouse Disney was rebranded as Disney Junior on 1 June 2011.
 It is the kids aimed 2–7 programming block on Disney Channel.
 Every show on the channel is dubbed by Ager Film Studio.